Should You Work Out When You’re Ill With a Cough or Cold?

 Any place for exercise that necessarily involves a lot of people using an enclosed space, such as gyms and pools, are not good places if you either want to avoid spreading your infection or illness to others or you want to avoid getting ill from others in the first place.

 Some people anecdotally say that some low intensity endurance type exercise outdoors may be of benefit to help clear mucus and phelgm from the respiratory system, but this may be at the latter stages of an illness and needs to be rationalised.
 For an athlete returning from illness, for example, this may be a good way of reintroducing exercise.
 It may also be beneficial just to get some fresh air as you crest your illness, especially if you’ve been cooped up indoors with circulating germs.

 What’s The Role Of Sleep And Recovery When You’re Ill?

-Sleep may be improved because you are physically knackered, but recovery may not be any quicker.
-Recovery from the exercise may also be less effective (see answer to first question).
+You might find that your sleep improves because you are physically knackered, but recovery may not be any quicker and may also be less effective.